-Action to be taken if the patient is excluded

-If aged less than 12 years and in a school year below year 8, advise when national routine immunisation is indicated.

-If aged less than 9 years HPV vaccination is off-label.
+Action to be taken if the If aged less than 12 years and in a school year below year 8, advise when national routine immunisation is indicated. patient is excluded If aged less than 9 years HPV vaccination is off-label.
 Immunisation is not indicated unless in school year 8 or above and a PSD would be required.
 If aged 25 years and over advise that vaccination against HPV is not provided as a nationally commissioned NHS service.
 If a confirmed anaphylactic reaction has been experienced after a previous dose of HPV vaccine or any of its components specialist advice should be sought.
 Individuals known to be pregnant should complete immunisation after their pregnancy.
 If high-risk sexual activity continues during pregnancy, and the opportunity for vaccination after pregnancy is uncertain, the benefit of vaccination during pregnancy is likely to outweigh any potential risk.
 Vaccination during pregnancy is not covered by this PGD so in such instances the individual may need to be referred and/or a PSD may be required.
 Individuals suffering acute severe febrile illness should postpone immunisation until they have recovered; immunisers should advise when the individual can be vaccinated and ensure another appointment is arranged at the earliest opportunity.
 Seek appropriate advice from the local Screening and Immunisation Team, local Health Protection Team or the individual's clinician as required.
 The risk to the individual of not being immunised must be taken into account.
 Document the reason for exclusion and any action taken in the individual's clinical records.

-In a GP practice setting, inform or refer to the GP or a prescriber as appropriate.

-Action to be taken if the patient or carer declines treatment

-Informed consent, from the individual or a person legally able to act on the person's behalf, must be obtained for each administration (see Additional Information).

-Advise the individual/parent/carer about the protective effects of the vaccine, the risks of infection and potential complications.
+Inform or refer to the GP or a prescriber as appropriate.
+Action to be taken if the Informed consent, from the individual or a person legally able to act patient or carer declines on the person's behalf, must be obtained for each administration (see Additional Information). treatment Advise the individual/parent/carer about the protective effects of the vaccine, the risks of infection and potential complications.
 Document advice given and the decision reached.

-In a GP practice setting, inform or refer to the GP as appropriate.
+Inform or refer to the GP or a prescriber as appropriate.

-Arrangements for referral for medical advice